-Under this program, Idaho high school seniors who complete all their state-required high school graduation requirements early (excluding the senior project and the senior math requirement) would be eligible to take up to 36 college or professional-technical credits of dual credit courses during their senior year paid for by the state (up to $75 per credit hour).
-They are also eligible to take up to 12 Advanced Placement (AP) or College Level Examination Program (CLEP) exams paid for by the state (up to $90 per exam).
+Under this program, Idaho high school students who complete all their state-required high school graduation requirements early (excluding the senior project and the senior math requirement) would be eligible to take up to 18 credits per semester, or 12 credits per trimester term of postsecondary credits (up to $75 per credit reimbursement).
+Students can take up to 6 college credit-bearing examinations per semester, or 4 per trimester ($90 per examination reimbursement).

 During the 2011-2012 school year, the first year in which students could participate in the Dual Credit for Early Completers program, one student who qualified for the program earned 34 dual credits.
 The state distributed a total of $2,210.00 in reimbursement for the credits earned.
 In the fall of 2012, 32 students qualified to earn approximately 150 dual credits reimbursed.